 Our goals always include not losing control of the lane (no excessive lofting) with 12 games on Sunday, as much equity as possible between left-handers and right-handers (the hardest thing to achieve in bowling), and a tough pattern with a relatively low scoring pace, though we gladly would accept a slightly higher scoring pace than preferred if it meant satisfying the first two things.

 In 2016, the scoring pace was low (cut 1,196 and cash 1,191 for six games) but the left-handers really had it tough after dominating in 2015, with none making the top five.

 In 2017, a different oil led to higher scores with no change in the pattern (cut 1,293 and cash 1,287), but still tough times for lefties: only Kyle Anderson made the top 48, though he made adjustments and with a big rally on Sunday finished 11th.

 In 2018, a tweak of the pattern produced lower scores (cut 1,214, cash 1,208) and a decided advantage for lefties, who went 2-3-4 in qualifying and finished 3-5-6.

-For 2019, our plan is to leave the left side alone and tweak the right side so the shot outside 5 on the right has slightly less hang, which hopefully will provide a nice equitable condition between the sides and slightly higher cut and cash scores.
+For 2019, we have left the left side unchanged and tweaked the right side so the shot outside 5-board has slightly less hang, which hopefully will provide more equity between the sides and should mean slightly higher cut and cash scores, probably closer to 2017.